hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/navigate/navigation.rst

 To be able to work in the three-dimensional space that Blender uses, you must be able to change your viewpoint as well as the viewing direction of the scene.
 While we will describe the *3D View* editor, most of the other editors have similar functions.
-For example, it is possible to translate and zoom in the UV/Image editor.
+For example, it is possible to translate and zoom in the Image editor.

 .. tip:: Mouse Buttons and Numpad